Rules of baseball: General structure

-At the college/professional level, baseball is played in nine innings in which each team gets one turn to bat and tries to score runs while the other pitches and defends in the field.
+At the college/professional level, baseball is played in nine innings where each team gets one turn to bat and tries to score runs while the other pitches and defends in the field.
 High school baseball plays seven innings and Little League uses six-inning games.
-An inning is broken up into two halves in which the away team bats in the top (first) half, and the home team bats in the bottom (second) half.
-In baseball, the defense always has the ball—a fact that differentiates it from most other team sports.
+An inning is broken up into two halves where the away team bats in the top (first) half, and the home team bats in the bottom (second) half.
+In baseball, the defense always has the ball which differentiates it from most other team sports.
 The teams switch every time the defending team gets three players of the batting team out.
 The winner is the team with the most runs after nine innings.
 If the home team is ahead after the top of the ninth, play does not continue into the bottom half.
 When this happens, an X is put on the scoreboard for the home team's score in the ninth inning.
 In the case of a tie, additional innings are played until one team comes out ahead at the end of an inning.
-If the home team takes the lead anytime during the bottom of the ninth or of any inning after that, play stops and the home team is declared the winner.
-This is known as a walk-off.
+If the home team takes the lead anytime during the bottom of the ninth or of any inning after that, play stops and the home team is declared the winner; this is known as a walk-off.